Sieluna/RTSRP/README.md

 **Scene File**: CreateTutorialScene

+In this section, we extend the previous example by rendering a 3D sphere.
-This section demonstrates how to render a sphere using ray tracing.
-Note that since Unity's current DXR integration does not support the Intersection Shader, we cannot use procedural geometry as in the original text.
-Instead, we will use a sphere mesh for rendering.
+Normally, in ray tracing, spheres can be represented mathematically using intersection shaders.
+However, due to Unity's lack of support for procedural geometry in DXR, we will use a pre-modeled sphere mesh instead.

 ### 3.1.
 Creating a RayTraceShader in Unity